Skip to main content

 From a physiological perspective, this “reasonably designed” standard is paramount.
 A program that simply screens for high blood pressure without offering resources for stress management, nutrition, or medication adherence fails to address the root causes of the issue.
 Chronic stress, for example, can lead to elevated cortisol and adrenaline, contributing to hypertension.

 A well-designed program would provide tools to help modulate this stress response, thereby supporting the body’s natural regulatory systems.
-The legal requirement for a aligns with the biological need for a holistic approach to health.
+The legal requirement for a reasonable design aligns with the biological need for a holistic approach to health.

 The structure of a wellness program must be genuinely aimed at promoting health, not merely collecting data or shifting insurance costs.